Chinese Calligraphy (206 BCE - 1911 CE)

-The status of calligraphic writing declined under the Song Emperors, along with the power of the Chinese nation itself, not least because of the anti-scientific bias of Confucianism.
+The status of calligraphic writing declined during the era of Song Dynasty Art (960-1279), along with the power of the Chinese nation itself, not least because of the anti-scientific bias of Confucianism.
 At any rate, although it continued to develop, Chinese calligraphy never achieved the heights of creativity attained under the Tang and earlier dynasties.

 Famous Calligraphers of the Song Dynasty (960-1279)

 There were few notable calligraphic works produced during the three hundred years of Ming Dynasty art (1368-1644).

 Others include: Wang Chong, Song Ke, Wen Zheng Ming, Dong Qichang, Zhu Runming, Wang Shizhen, and Tang Yin.

 Qing Dynasty (1644-1911)

 Archeological excavations provided some impetus for a revival of interest in Han era and other pre-Tang calligraphic scripts.
 As a result, the standard of calligraphy in Qing Dynasty art is generally higher than that of the Ming era.